 Allen’s hummingbirds can be found along coastal California and southwest Oregon during the summer.
 There are two subspecies of Allen’s hummingbird.
 One subspecies, Selasphorus sasin sasin, migrates to Mexico in the fall to overwinter; however, the other, Selasphorus sasin sedentarius, stays in Southern California year-round.

 They breed in scrub, coastal forest, and chaparral from sea level to 1,000 feet elevation.
 Females generally nest in tree-covered areas of redwood, eucalyptus, and Douglas-fir.
 Males have more open territories than females.

 Although not as aggressive as rufous hummingbirds, Allen’s hummingbirds will defend their territory and chase away other hummingbirds that feed at their nectar sources or try to take their perch.

 Males use two courtship displays to entice a mate.
 The first is where they fly side to side for short distances in front of a female, trilling their wings while showing their iridescent orange throat.

 Allen’s hummingbirds create their nest on high tree branches or low shrubs or plants.
 They construct the nest in a cup shape using a mixture of plant fibers, weed stems, animal hair, mosses, and down.

-They coat the nest with a mix of lichens and spider webs to give it strength, structure, and camouflage before lining it with plant down.
-The small nest, about 2 inches in diameter is built by the female in under two weeks and stretches as the chicks grow.
+They coat the nest with lichens and spider webs to give it strength, structure, and camouflage before lining it with plant down.
+In under two weeks, the small nest, about 2 inches in diameter, is built by the female and stretches as the chicks grow.

-Plants such as gooseberry, currant, sage, eucalyptus, columbine, twinflower, red-monkey flower, and penstemon are some of the plants they will feed on.
-Allen’s hummingbirds prefer red and yellow tubular flowers and if you want to bring them to your yard then these are the types of flowers to grow.
+Plants such as gooseberry, currant, sage, eucalyptus, columbine, twinflower, red-monkey flower, and penstemon are some plants they will feed on.
+Allen’s hummingbirds prefer red and yellow tubular flowers, and if you want to bring them to your yard, then these are the types of flowers to grow.